Momen48/CSSProject/README.md

 # CSSProject
-Trying a liitle bit, to create some web design with HTML and CSS only
+Trying a little bit, to create some web design with HTML and CSS only